Chongshan0Lin/kPermutationGroup/README.md

 # kPermutationGroup
-A python program that gives k-permutation group in cycle decomposition, printed in latex form.
+A python file that gives k-permutation group in cycle decomposition.
+# perGroupofkUnit
+A python file that gives permutation group of units mod k